shrimpram/dotfiles/README.md

 ```

 The `.stow-local-ignore` file ensures that just running `stow` is
-sufficient and files that should be ignored are not symlinked.
+sufficient, and files which should be ignored are not symlinked.